jakerains/servicessow/README.md

    streamlit run app.py
    ```

-2. Open the provided URL in your web browser.

-3. Enter your OpenAI API key and select the GPT model you want to use.

-4. Upload an audio or text file containing project information.
+2. Upload an audio or text file containing project information.

-5. Customize the project questions if needed.

-6. Click "Analyze" to process the input and generate the SOW.

-7. Download the results in your preferred format (TXT, PDF, or DOCX).
+3. The app will automatically:
+   - Transcribe audio files (if applicable)
+   - Process the content using AWS Bedrock
+   - Generate comprehensive answers to project questions
+   - Display results with download options

 ## Customizing Questions

-The app allows you to customize the questions used for SOW generation.
-You can add, edit, or delete questions through the user interface.
-Changes are automatically saved to `Questions.json`.
+Edit questions through the UI or directly in `Questions.json`.
+Each question can include:
+- Category
+- Question text
+- Optional instructions for AI processing

+## Performance Optimization

+The app uses parallel processing for:
+- Audio transcription (chunked processing)
+- Question analysis (batch processing)
+- Result generation

 ## Contributing